dribnet/purvs/README.md

 I've now done the tour, I've added a location for each level to really capture the details of all of this the way I wanted.
 Will still take more time to add more details and elements.

+UPDATE

+I've now added all the details I wanted and I'm happy with the way the tour is going, I will jsut add a few more details if I have time.